The decoupled extended Kalman filter for dynamic exponential-family factorization models: Numerical Results

-We track estimation quality by recording how our prediction $h(\mu)$ tracks the true underlying probabilities used to generate the data.\footnote{The true mean prediction averaged over the prior is $E_\theta[h(\theta)]$ but this is impractical to use in general, so we utilize $h(\mu)$ in our simulations, in close correspondence with our update equations.}
+We track estimation quality by recording how our prediction $h(\mu)$ tracks the true underlying probabilities used to generate the data.\footnote{The true mean prediction averaged over the prior is $E_\theta[h(\theta)]$ but this is impractical to use in general, so we utilize $h(\mu)$ in our simulations, in close correspondence with our update equations.} We first consider sparse regression, MF and TF with static parameters estimated via Algorithm~\ref{algo:framework}.
+The results for prediction are shown on the left-hand column of Figure~\ref{fig:estimation}.
+The DEKF performance is practically identical to that of the full EKF on this scale for the three models, showing that the block diagonal covariance approximation of the DEKF with one block per entity is adequate.
+A full diagonal approximation of the covariance, labeled diagonal DEKF in our plots, performs decently but worse that the EKF and the DEKF.

-First, we consider parameter estimation when parameters are static, in the left-hand column of Figure~\ref{fig:estimation}.
-We provide a comparison to (diagonal, per-coordinate) AdaGrad~\cite{Duchi:2011:ASM:1953048.2021068}, a popular adaptive stochastic gradient method with often good theoretical convergence properties~\cite{2018arXiv180601811W}.
-We see that DEKF quickly achieves lower error than AdaGrad.
-This comparison is not aimed to be dismissive towards stochastic gradient methods, but instead only to show that DEKF offers competitive optimization to one such method across the three models we study.
-Of course, because DEKF is second order, it uses more memory than SGD, as well as more computation per iteration.

-Second, we consider parameter estimation when parameters are dynamic, in the right-hand side of Figure~\ref{fig:estimation}.
-Each figure shows results for a different model, all with a high value of parameter drift.
-We show the results of inference both with and without using reference vectors and drift, i.e., obtained through Algorithms \ref{algo:framework} and \ref{algo:frameworkWithDrift}.
-Drift without reference vectors is accomplished via fixing $\bd{\pi}_{0i}$, $\bd{\Pi}_{0i}$, and $\bd{\Pi}_{0i0}$ to $\bd{0}$ in Algorithm~\ref{algo:frameworkWithDrift}.
-We see that matching the underlying data generating process, which contains reference vectors and drift, performs the best.
-But as expected, for high drift, the inference without reference vectors is competitive.
-If conversely, we set the drift to be very small (not shown), the inference without drift is competitive.